Home /

 MCP Server

-@farming-labs/docs can expose your docs as a built-in MCP server, so AI clients can search the docs, read pages, and inspect the nav tree without scraping HTML.
+@farming-labs/docs can expose your docs as a built-in MCP server, so AI clients can search the docs, read pages, list sections, inspect code examples, and understand config options without scraping HTML.

 The current built-in surface includes: